Erwin Panofsky

-Erwin Panofsky (March 30, 1892 – March 14, 1968) was a German-Jewish art historian whose work represents a high point in the modern academic study of iconography, including his hugely influential Renaissance and Renascences in Western Art and his seminal Early Netherlandish Painting.
+Erwin Panofsky (March 30, 1892 – March 14, 1968) was a German art historian whose work helped establish modern iconography and iconology.
+His publications include Renaissance and Renascences in Western Art and Early Netherlandish Painting.

-Panofsky's ideas were highly influential in intellectual history in general, particularly in his use of historical ideas to interpret artworks and vice versa.
-Many of his books are still in print, including Studies in Iconology: Humanist Themes in the Art of the Renaissance (1939), Meaning in the Visual Arts (1955), and his 1943 study The Life and Art of Albrecht Dürer.
-His academic career was pursued mostly in the U.S. after the rise of the Nazi regime.
+Panofsky's work emphasized the use of historical context to interpret artworks and visual culture.
+Several of his major studies remain in print, including Studies in Iconology: Humanist Themes in the Art of the Renaissance (1939), his 1943 study The Life and Art of Albrecht Dürer, and Meaning in the Visual Arts (1955).
+After the rise of the Nazi regime, he emigrated to the United States, where he pursued the remainder of his academic career.

-Early life in Germany
+Life in Germany

 Early life

-Panofsky was born on 30 March 1892 in Hanover.
-His parents, Arnold and Caecilie (Solling) Panofsky, were a rentier mining family from Upper Silesia.
-Panofsky's cultured Jewish family played a significant role in shaping his career as an art historian.
-He was immersed in an environment that valued education and cultural refinement from a young age, and was exposed to classical music and literature such as Dante's Divine Comedy, Shakespeare’s sonnets and the works of Johann Wolfgang von Goethe and Gotthold Ephraim Lessing.
-He did not observe Jewish religious customs as an adult, but he remained proud of his heritage, sharing stories of his grandfather, a renowned Talmud scholar.
+Panofsky was born into a wealthy mining family on March 30, 1892, in Hanover, Germany.
+His parents, Arnold Panofsky and Caecilie (Solling) Panofsky, were from Upper Silesia.
+His Jewish family played a significant role in shaping his career as an art historian.
+He grew up in an environment that valued education, and was exposed to classical music and literature such as Dante's Divine Comedy, Shakespeare’s sonnets and the works of Johann Wolfgang von Goethe and Gotthold Ephraim Lessing.
+He did not observe Jewish religious customs as an adult, but remained proud of his heritage, sharing stories of his grandfather, a Talmud scholar.

 College life

 He received his Abitur in 1910 at the Joachimsthal Gymnasium.
-These years were particularly influential, as he believed the humanistic education he received there was fundamental to his scholarly achievements.
+These years were particularly important to him, as he believed the humanistic education he received there was fundamental to his scholarly achievements.
 He entered Berlin University as a law student.
 During his first semester, he attended a lecture by Wilhelm Vöge on Albrecht Dürer and discovered an interest in art history.

 During his studies, he attended courses by the art historians Heinrich Wölfflin, Edmund Hildebrandt, Karl Voll, Carl Frey, Werner Weisbach and Adolph Goldschmidt.
-When he was 19, he joined a competition held by the Grimm Foundation and won an award from it.
-The subject had been set by Wölfflin and Goldschmidt, who assessed the work submitted.
+When he was 19, he entered a competition held by the Grimm Foundation and won an award.
+The subject had been set by Wölfflin and Goldschmidt, who judged the entries.
 Panofsky's essay was entitled Dürer's Theory of Art, Primarily as it Relates to Italian Theory.
-A part of the paper was submitted as his doctoral dissertation at the University of Freiburg.
+A part of this paper was submitted as his doctoral dissertation at the University of Freiburg.
 The dissertation was published in 1915 as Die theoretische Kunstlehre Albrecht Dürers (Dürer's Art Theory).
 After a riding accident, Panofsky was exempted from military service during World War I. In the spring of 1917, he was considered fit for duty on the home front and was assigned government positions in Kassel and then Berlin, where he was responsible for distributing coal to civilians.
 He was demobilized in January 1919.